whisthq/whist/README.md

 - Broader feature branches that touch multiple projects should be named in the form `<author>/<feature-verb>`.

 Note that the last part of the branch name should almost always be an **action** instead of an object (i.e. `add-llama-theme` instead of `llama-theme`).
 This makes commit logs much easier to parse.

+#### Your branch is yours; our branches are _ours_

+In general, feel free to rebase your personal feature branches, amend commit messages/commits for clarify, force-push, or otherwise rewrite git history on them.

+However, in the less common case where multiple people are working on a single feature together, they belong on a single feature branch with consistent history.
+The usual rules of not rewriting published commits apply there.
+Before making a PR into dev, the point person for that feature should let everyone else know to stop working on that branch and rebase the feature onto dev.

+### Git Best Practices

 #### While on feature branches, `git rebase dev` is your friend. `git merge dev` is not.